tractr/directus-sync/README.md

 - `--snapshot-path <snapshotPath>`
   Specify the path for the schema snapshot dump, relative to the dump path.
 The default is `"snapshot"`.

+- `--no-split`
+  Indicates whether the schema snapshot should be split into multiple files.
+By default, snapshots are split.

 - `-f, --force`
   Force the diff of schema, even if the Directus version is different.
 The default is `false`.

+- `--specs-path <specsPath>`
+  Specify the path for the specifications dump (GraphQL & OpenAPI), relative to the dump path.
+The default is `"specs"`.

+- `--no-specs`
+  Do not dump the specifications (GraphQL & OpenAPI).
+By default, specifications are dumped.

 - `-h, --help`
   Display help information for the `directus-sync` commands.